Adult Leader Selection Process

 STEP 4: Criminal Background Checks

 The BSA requires criminal background checks for all Scouting leaders.
 The background checks are administered by a nationally recognized third party that also provides this service to many local, state and federal governments; educational institutions; and other nonprofits.
-As of 2020, rechecks are performed every five years to ensure the BSA maintains our high standards for volunteer eligibility and creates the most secure environment possible for participants.

 STEP 5: Volunteer Screening Database Check